Kartiksan24/FAIR/README.md

 # FAIR
+Hi
+My name is Kartik
-repositories on Factor Analysis of Information Risk
+I use this repository to share knowledge on Factor Analysis of Information Risk